chozelinek/sacoco/tutorial.md

 > Has the realisation of the conative function evolved along the time in the cooking recipe register?

-We think that this register has evolved.
 Our hypothesis is:

 > Contemporary cooking recipes show lower linguistic means to address directly to the reader than historical ones.

+Wurm already discovered that historical texts showed differences in the way the author addressed the reader.

 ## Operationalisation